vinyguedess/verifymy-test/README.md

 Test API for VerifyMy interview process.

 ## Getting started
+First of all you need to check environment variables that are loaded from a `.env` file which is not versioned for security purposes.
+There's a file called `.env.default` which you can copy into `.env` and change its values if you want to run the application locally.

 To ease everything, project is executed in a golang container.
 To run it, you need to have docker installed in your machine.

 ### Lifting up the container